live1206/azure-rest-api-specs/specification/purview/data-plane/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Purview.
+This is the AutoRest configuration file for Purview Administrator.

 ---